jonhare/COMP6237/notes/L9-Search.md

 # Lecture 9 - Searching and Ranking

 ## Summary
+Search engines are a key tool for data mining; they in particular help us find _relevant information_ that meets an _information need_.
+In this lecture we'll focus on text search.
+We'll look at how text documents can be processed (feature extraction) and indexed to allow for _efficient_ retrieval.
+We'll also look in some detail about how documents can be ranked against a query to make the retrieval process _effective_.

 ## Key points

 ### Text-search basics
 - Most text-search systems (and textual document classification systems) represent the text in a form called a bag of words.